 A brave holy knight who rescued a fair maiden from a dragon is England's patron saint.
 But are we getting our Georges mixed up?
-Was he a man of peace, or figurehead of the Crusaders?
+Was he a man of peace or a figurehead of the Crusaders?

 Located on one of the city's most picturesque streets, Tudor House on Friar Street is a must-see historic attraction in Worcester.
 With free entry, it makes for a perfect family day out.

 Mysterious runes on the back of an Anglo-Saxon brooch have been baffling the experts for decades.
 Could it possibly bear a curse?

 This is a Scottish folktale set during the times of Viking raids around the Western Isles—pitches Norse magic against that of the local Gaelic inhabitants.